History of The Last of Us in Timeline

 The Last of Us

-The Last of Us is a post-apocalyptic action-adventure series centered around survivors in a United States devastated by a Cordyceps fungus outbreak that turns people into cannibalistic creatures.
-The story primarily follows Joel, a hardened smuggler haunted by the loss of his daughter, and Ellie, a teenager immune to the infection, as they navigate a dangerous world.
-Another key character is Abby, a soldier embroiled in a conflict between her militia and a religious cult.
-Players utilize firearms, stealth, and improvised weapons to combat both human and infected enemies from a third-person perspective.
+The Last of Us is set in a post-apocalyptic United States devastated by a Cordyceps fungus that turns humans into cannibalistic creatures.
+The story primarily revolves around Joel, a hardened smuggler haunted by the loss of his daughter at the beginning of the outbreak, and Ellie, a young girl immune to the infection.
+Their journey involves navigating dangerous environments and fighting both infected and hostile human factions.
+Later, Abby, a soldier with her own motivations, is introduced, further complicating the narrative through conflicts with a militia and a religious cult.
+The game blends stealth, action, and survival horror elements within a character-driven storyline.

-Preliminary work on The Last of Us, under the codename "Project Thing" or "T1", began after the release of Uncharted 2: Among Thieves in October 2009.
+In October 2009, preliminary work on The Last of Us, under the codename "Project Thing" or "T1", began after the release of Uncharted 2: Among Thieves.

 December 10, 2011: The Last of Us Announcement

-On December 10, 2011, The Last of Us was announced at the Spike Video Game Awards, accompanied by its debut trailer, sparking anticipation within the gaming industry.
+On December 10, 2011, The Last of Us was officially announced at the Spike Video Game Awards, accompanied by the debut trailer, generating significant anticipation within the gaming community.

 2011: Uncharted 3 Release

-The Last of Us missed its original projected release date of May 7, 2013.
-The release was pushed to June 14, 2013, to allow for further polishing of the game.
+The Last of Us's original release date, May 7, 2013, was delayed to June 14, 2013, to allow for further polishing of the game.

 June 14, 2013: The Last of Us Release